ZackTanCZ/Expenses_Analysis/PBI_DB.md

 </details>

 ### Panel #05
-Spending before June is consistent with spending on the weekend being slightly higher than on the weekday.
-Average spending from June to September flips the script where week day spend is higher than the weekend.
-On October, a spike in average spending is observed owning to a big ticket item purchase.
-Barring that, spending on weekends and weekday are consistent
+Overall, the weekend and weekday expenses are rather consistent with minor fluctuation around the $20 - $40 range.
+From the period of January to May, weekend expenses are consistently higher than weekday expenses.
+Following the period of June to September, weekday expenses have increased and overtook weekend expenses.
+Finally, a weekend expenses spike in October was observed.
+Afterwhich, a 'V'-shaped increase is observed in November and December.

 <details>
   <summary>Annual Growth of Top 3 Expenses</summary>